TheCakeIsNaOH/choco-shim-redirects/README.md

 - `cuninst-shim` to add the `cuninst` shim for `choco uninstall`
 - `cup-shim` to add the `cup` shim for `choco upgrade`

+There is a also the `choco-shim-redirects` metapackage available to conveniently install all of these packages at once.